Get Started Now

 3. Official and unofficial visits: Starting August 1 of the athlete’s junior year, student-athletes and their families can go on official and unofficial visits and schedule recruiting conversations on campus with college coaches.

-4. National Signing Day: NCAA Division 1 and 2 institutions invite student-athletes to sign a National Letter of Intent (NLI) to officially accept their athletic scholarship.
-National Signing Day is in November, but water polo athletes have until the beginning of August to sign an NLI.
-National Signing Day dates can be found on the NLI website.
+4. National Signing Day: NCAA D1 and D2 schools invite student-athletes to accept their athletic scholarship by signing a financial aid agreement.
+National Signing Day is in November, but water polo athletes have until early August to complete their agreements.
+You can find National Signing Day dates here.

 Should I create a water polo recruiting video?
 What should it include?